 TGbe editor: Please add a new paragraph in this location as follows:

+An EHT non-AP STA that transmits a TB PPDU shall satisfy the conditions defined in 26.5.2.3 (Non-AP STA behavior for UL MU operation).
+If the soliciting Trigger frame does not contain a Special User Info field, then the TB PPDU shall be an HE TB PPDU; otherwise, the TB PPDU shall be an EHT TB PPDU.(#M21)

+A EHT non-AP STA shall not send an EHT TB PPDU unless it is explicitly triggered by an AP in one of the operation modes described in 26.5.2.3 (Non-AP STA behavior for UL MU operation) and the operation modes described in 35.4.2.3.3.(#M21)

+A EHT non-AP STA shall not send an HE TB PPDU on the secondary 160MHz. (#M19)

 Discussion: Changes below address the normative behaviour for several motions and as follows:

 #M7: which specifies that the LENGTH field in L-SIG shall be set as in baseline if the solicited PPDU is an HE TB PPDU and shall be set to the value of the UL Length field of the soliciting Trigger frame plus 2 if the solicited PPDU is an EHT TB PPDU.
 Noting that the addition of the plus 2 is already accounted in 36.3.11.5: “For an EHT TB PPDU, the LENGTH field is set to the TXVECTOR parameter L_LENGTH + 2”.